jithyan/blog/_posts/reducing-re-renders.md

 1. Avoid needless re-renders of a component or re-execution of expensive logic.
 2. Provide a stable reference for objects.

 A lot of focus has been on point number 1 - where some devs [overuse those functions](https://royi-codes.vercel.app/thousand-usecallbacks/) in the name of "performance".
 But point number 2 is an important use case for React's functional components, especially when writing libraries, and is often overlooked.
-The point of this blog post is to explore when we can use (and not abuse) these features and also cover some other techniques for maintaining referential stability that don't involve using memo.
+The point of this blog post is to explore when we can use (and not abuse) these features and also cover some other techniques for --maintaining referential stability-- that don't involve using memo.

 To really understand in which circumstances we make use of them, I need to cover the basics of how React works - apologies to those who are already familiar with this, but it's useful that everyone is on the same page with the terminology used here.